tmotl/Repetier-Firmware/README.md

 * introduceing a new command M355 to configure MOS FET X19 (Wessix-Licht-Mod)

 ## !!
 29.12.2016: Project is Work in Progress and untested changes are pending !!
 Fixing copiler warnings, but untested!

+## !!
+31.12.2016: As in V 1.35 i saw crashes when outputting objects.
+Once after calibrating, once after printing 1h.
+This needs to be tested and compared to the original V1.35.